New Trends In the B-School Admissions Process

-To optimize your chances, you need to apply in the earliest rounds.
+To optimize your chances for your MBA application, you need to apply in the earliest rounds.
 What does this mean?
 You need to make a schedule and stick to it.
 Before you apply, get your GMAT score where you want it, tighten your essays, and get that video application wrapped up.

 Look at the dates for the earliest rounds of the application—and work backwards.
 Figure out how much time you need to get your materials ship-shape.